Public transport in Perth and Kinross: Inter-city

-Inter-city bus travel can be made from Perth's Leonard Street bus station, which provides connections to most major destinations in Scotland, including FlixBus's number 93 service to and from Glasgow and their 94 to and from Edinburgh.
-The budget Megabus service is centred on Broxden Junction, 2.25 mi outside the city centre, and runs direct buses to Scotland's largest cities, plus Manchester and London in England.
-In addition, there is a park and ride service from the services at Broxden to the city centre.
+Inter-city bus travel can be made from Perth's Leonard Street bus station, which provides connections to most major destinations in Scotland, including FlixBus's number 93 service to and from Glasgow and their 94 to and from Edinburgh..
+There is a park and ride service from the services at Broxden to the city centre.

-Megabus provides services to Edinburgh (city and airport), Glasgow, Inverness, Dundee, Aberdeen and Stirling.
+Scottish Citylink provides journeys to Dundee, Aberdeen, Inverness, Glasgow and Edinburgh from Broxden.

 Fishers Tours' service 276 runs from Dundee to Ayr via Perth, Gleneagles and Dunblane.

 The E1 service runs between Dundee and Edinburgh via Inchture, while the E3 runs between Dundee and Glasgow via Perth.

 FlixBus's UK91 service runs between Glasgow Buchanan bus station and Aberdeen via the Broxden park and ride.

 Ember began running a fully electric service between Dundee and Edinburgh in 2020.
 As of 2025, it provides services from Perth to Stirling, Cumbernauld, Dunblane, Dundee, Glasgow and St Madoes.

 In May 2025, Stagecoach East Scotland began running a "Jet 787" route, connecting Kinross with Edinburgh Airport as part of a route from St Andrews.

 The weekday-only X7 Coastrider formerly ran between Aberdeen bus station and Perth Royal Infirmary.
 In 2024, the Carse leg between Dundee and Perth was stopped.
 An extended Stagecoach East Scotland service 39 and new services 39A/39B replaced it.
 The Carse route was reinstated in 2025.
 In 2024, The Grange, near Errol, was removed from the service area "due to excess foliage on the roadside", with the route instead diverting to the A90 temporarily.
 The X8, which ran between Perth Royal Infirmary and Dundee's Ninewells Hospital, was axed in 2018 after having run for less than a year.

 Defunct services

 A bus service, started in the 1930s, of Stanley-based Allan & Scott, used to run the five miles between Stanley and Bankfoot twice a day on Sundays.
 The service was taken over in 1946 by A&C McLennan of Spittalfield.
 Permission to use double-decker buses was granted in 1950.
 In 1952, the fare was 5 shillings single and 10 shillings return, with gradual increases to 8 shillings single and one farthing return by 1963.
 By 1966, the service operated only on the first Sunday of each month.
 Service was withdrawn in 1967, although A&C McLennan was still in operation in 1969.

+Until 2026, Megabus provided services to Edinburgh (city and airport), Glasgow, Inverness, Dundee, Aberdeen and Stirling.

+Stagecoach's X56 route to Edinburgh via Kinross, Halbeath and Ferrytoll was withdrawn in August 2026 due to sustainability challenges.